Advanced Certificate Programs: Definitions and Requirements

 An Advanced Certificate is comprised of graduate courses.

 Minimum Credit Hours:

-NYSED does not stipulate a minimum number of credit hours for a Certificate.
-Typically, however, certificates are a minimum of 12 semester credit hours.
+NYSED does not stipulate a minimum number of credit hours for an Advanced Certificate.
+However, RIT Advanced Certificates typically consist of at least 12 semester credit hours.

 New York State does establish minimum credit courses for financial aid eligibility as designated above.

-Any change in credit hours to a certificate or advanced certificate requires NYSED approval before the change becomes effective.
-Submit a completed NYSED Change or Adapt a Registered Program Form to the Office of the Vice Provost for review, approval and submission to NYSED.
-Your submission should include a rationale for the change in credit hours and how the change affects certificate learning outcomes and an updated Table 1a for a certificate or Table 1b for an advanced certificate.
+Any change in credit hours to a Certificate or Advanced Certificate requires NYSED approval before the change becomes effective.
+Submit a completed NYSED Change or Adapt a Registered Program Form to the Office of the Provost for review, approval and submission to NYSED.
+Your submission should include a rationale for the change in credit hours and how the change affects certificate learning outcomes and an updated Table 1a for a Certificate or Table 1b for an Advanced Certificate.

 Faculty members teaching at the graduate level must hold earned doctorates or other terminal degrees in their specialty areas, except as indicated below.

 Faculty members teaching at the graduate level without an earned doctorate or other terminal degree have significant, widely recognized special competence in the field in which they teach.